 Have you ever wondered – why you see certain colour as common in websites!
 The fast food restaurants’ uses orange and red as if it is compulsory!
 Why the most common colour for a software company site is blue!
 Have you ever wondered or noticed why certain films look a certain way!

 Colour associated with a scene or frame or a character has a dramatic impact on how audience subconsciously relate to the characters.
-Colour can create elicit psychological reactions with the audience, or can draw focus to significant details or to show changes in the story.
+It can create elicit psychological reactions with the audience, or can draw focus to significant details or to show changes in the story.

 There are colour palettes which are used by great makers’ in order to work on audience emotion.
 The sci-fi and action genre favorite Monochromatic colour schemes are different shades of a single colour, for Eg. Blue, dark blue, and light blue.
 Check Matrix, Don (2006), Gone Girl and Se7en.
 Complementary colours are those opposite to each other on the colour wheel.
 Eg. Red and green.
 This can be seen in Mysshkin and Night Shyamalan movies, especially Anjathey and in the most influential French modern classic, Amelie.
 Night Shyamalan uses a contradict colour to grab the focus of the audience, or to show significance of particular object or person.
 The red coloured doors handle in The Sixth Sense.
 Complementary colours are often used to show conflict, internal or external.

 Steven Spielberg’s gift to world cinema, Schindler’s List, the black and white film gets disrupted with a red dressed little girl, which represents the purity and joy at the same time it smashes with the death and evil.
 It is one of the greatest characteristic symbols you can come across in movies.
 Remember the red coat and the little girl in Nicolas Roeg’s Don’t Look Now.